staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 ## Technical details

-This form is simply HTML code with some embedded Vanilla Javascript.
+This form is some simple HTML, CSS and Javascript.
+It has been purposefully kept simple.

-It is kept simple to allow for easy embedding on the squarespace website.
+The form is hosted on Google Firebase and then embedded on the squarespace website using on iframe.

-For styling, we give our HTML tags classes that match Squarespace's form styling classes.
+The form can submit to three different endpoints depending on the environment (localhost, testing GCP project, production GCP project).
-Note that since we inherit the styling from Squarespace, serving the HTML page locally will render a page with no styling.
+During the build process, the appropriate environment is selected.
+When testing locally, one must create the proper `env.js` file (see below).

 ## Development